Prince Phillip Ridicules Elton John, ‘What The Hell Were You Thinking’

-Elton John, British hit ballad maker, reveals that he was once the subject of Prince Philip’s annoyance and ridicule in his 2019 memoir Me: Elton John.
+Elton John reveals that he was once the subject of Prince Philip’s annoyance and ridicule in his 2019 memoir, Me: Elton John.

+Then, the Prince gave more details about the car, describing it as “bright yellow with a ridiculous stripe on it.”

-Elton confirmed to the Duke of Edinburgh that the vehicle had, in fact, belonged to him.
-Philip initially seemed indifferent, but then changed tactics, taking their conversation as an opportunity to advise the “Rocket Man” singer on his tastes.
+Elton confirmed to the Duke of Edinburgh that he was the owner.
+Initially, Philip seemed indifferent, but then he changed tactics, advising the “Rocket Man” singer on what to do with his vehicle.

 “What the hell are you thinking?
 Ridiculous.
 Makes you look like a bloody fool.
 Get rid of it.”